verrazzano/docs/content/en/docs/guides/migrate/install/dex/_index.md

    * A static user and password will be configured instead of an actual identity provider.
    * The load balancer address needs to be known before the installation.
+   * Insecure connections (http) are used for dex and oauth2-proxy.

    {{< clipboard >}}
    <div class="highlight">